 Our research shows that more people carpool to work here in the Cains / Cambridge (38.0%) than in 99.7% of the neighborhoods in America.

-American households most often have a car, and regularly they have two or three.
-But households in the Cains / Cambridge neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Cains / Cambridge neighborhood have a highly unusual car ownership.
 31.1% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.2% of U.S. neighborhoods.

 The Cains / Cambridge neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
 The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 10.0% of family-friendly neighborhoods in the state of Pennsylvania.
 Many other families also live here, making it easy to socialize and develop a sense of community.
 In addition, families here highly value education, as is reflected by the strength of the local schools.